Osaka Higashi Line

 - | : Direct Rapid service does not stop here

 Local trains stop at all stations.
-For limited express Mahoroba, please see their respective article.
+For limited express Mahoroba, see the respective article.

 - Notes